-Sparrow, Altamira and Audubon's orioles, and Lesser and American goldfinches, among others.
+Long-billed and Curve-billed thrashers, Olive Sparrow, Altamira and Audubon's orioles, and Lesser and American goldfinches, among others.
 Meanwhile, the river itself beckons, and from its muddy banks we may be treated to the sights of Ringed and Green kingfishers perched on exposed snags, Ospreys hovering high overhead, and various waterfowl, including Mexican Ducks, regularly winging past.

-A tropical waterfowl species, Muscovy duck still occurs along the river in very low numbers, and Salineño is one of the better places to watch for it.
+A tropical waterfowl species, Muscovy Duck, still occurs along the river in very low numbers, and Salineño is one of the better places to watch for it.
 Historically a regular breeding species on the Rio Grande, it declined in numbers dramatically following the destruction of the large riverine forest that covered the river's banks.
 The establishment of a nest box program in the 1980s allowed for the return of the species, although it seems to have declined again in recent years.
 Nevertheless, a few birds are still present, and with a bit of luck, we may spot one.
 Also here are Red-billed Pigeon and Hook-billed Kite, two tropical species found sparingly in close proximity to the river environment here in the Upper Valley.
 The pigeon is most numerous in the spring and summer months before withdrawing into Mexico after the breeding season.
 In some years, a few birds linger deep into the autumn and winter.
 The Hook-billed Kite could be seen at any time.
 Occasionally, birds will appear at the edge of the river sunning on an exposed branch, while at other times one may get up and soar on an unseen thermal.

 While birding along the Rio Grande, one of our main targets is Morelet's Seedeater, which is very local in the weedy edges just upriver from the boat ramp at Salineño.
-A roughly 80-mile stretch of the Rio Grande from Santa Margarita to Laredo offers the last U.S. refuge for this tiny Mexican finch.
-If we have difficulty finding the seedeater at Salineño, we will try for it at the Zapata City Park (library) not far from our hotel.
+A roughly 80-mile stretch of the Rio Grande from Santa Margarita to Laredo offers the last U.S. refuge for this tiny Mexican finch-like bird that is actually in the tanager family (Thraupidae).
+If we have difficulty finding the seedeater at Salineño, we will try for it at the Zapata City Park Bravo Park not far from our hotel.

 In the Upper Valley, away from the riparian woodlands of the Rio Grande, there is a western flavor to the avifauna with Scaled Quail joining Northern Bobwhite, and such species as Curve-billed Thrasher, Cactus Wren, Pyrrhuloxia and Black-throated Sparrow common in the brushy uplands.
 We will look for these "western" species along with Sage Thrasher (rare), Cassin's Sparrow, and a variety of winter sparrows while driving the Salineño dump road and also at Falcon State Park.
-After a picnic lunch at Falcon State Park, we will scan Falcon Lake for American White Pelican, Double-crested and Neotropic cormorants, and a variety of waterfowl and wading birds.
+After a picnic lunch at Salineño or Falcon State Park, we will scan Falcon Lake for American White Pelican, Double-crested and Neotropic cormorants, and a variety of waterfowl and wading birds.
 We will then drive to the town of Zapata where we will check in at the Holiday Inn Express.
-After a little break at the hotel, we will visit the nearby Zapata City Park (library) in search of Morrelet's Seedeater.
+After a little break at the hotel, one option would be to visit nearby Zapata City Park in search of Morelet's Seedeater.